1. How long does it take to complete the training?

 3. What is the deadline for admission?

-Our program has a single October intake each year via group interviews.
-Successful applicants are guaranteed a place once they receive their acceptance letters.
+Our program has different intake times each year depending on the program stream.
+Typically, interviews are done in a group format.
+Successful applicants are guaranteed a place once they receive their acceptance letters and met all mandatory admission creteria.
 These are typically sent within two weeks of the interview.

 4. May I defer admission?

 Successful applicants may defer their admission for a single year.
 After that, admission offers are withdrawn and applicants are required to redo the full admissions process.

 5. What is the total cost of the program?

 Tuition costs approximately $44,000 CDN over three years.

 6. What are the pre-requisites for this program?

 The three prerequisite categories are:

 7. How are classes taught?